Swiss coordinate system

 The Swiss coordinate system (or Swiss grid) is a geographic coordinate system used in Switzerland and Liechtenstein for maps and surveying by the Swiss Federal Office of Topography (Swisstopo).

 A first coordinate system was introduced in 1903 under the name LV03 (Landesvermessung 1903, German for “land survey 1903”), based on the Mercator projection and the Bessel ellipsoid.
 With the advent of GPS technology, a new coordinate system was introduced in 1995 under the name LV95 (Landesvermessung 1995, German for “land survey 1995”) after a 7-year measurement campaign.

+LV is translated as MN in English.

 LV03

 Introduced in 1903, this first geographic coordinate system rested upon the two dominant methodological pillars of geodesy and cartography at the time: the Bessel ellipsoid and the Mercator projection.
 Its measurements used the Bessel ellipsoid as an approximation of the Earth's shape, and its maps used the Mercator projection as a projection technique.
 Although not ideal, these approximations still offered a high level of precision in the case of Switzerland, due to the small size of its territory (41,285 km2 with max.
-350km lengthways and 220km from North to South).
+350 km lengthways and 220 km from North to South).

 The fundamental reference point of the LV03 coordinate system was the old observatory of Bern, nowadays the location of the Institute of Exact Sciences of Bern University, in downtown Bern (Sidlerstrasse 5 - 46°57'3.9" N, 7°26'19.1" E).
 The coordinates of this reference point were arbitrarily fixed at 600'000 m E / 200'000 m N – with the East coordinate (E) noted before the North coordinate (N), unlike in the traditional latitude / longitude coordinate system.
 In selecting the values of these reference coordinates, the intention of the Swiss Federal Office of Topography was to guarantee that every point of the Swiss territory be identified by positive coordinates.
 The reference coordinates thus needed to be large enough to allow for positive coordinates to be allocated to the southernmost and westernmost areas of Switzerland.
 This goal was largely met by the 600'000 m E / 200'000 m N reference coordinates, as the corresponding origin point (0 m E / 0 m N) was located in Southwest France, near Bordeaux.
 In addition, the ratio between the East (E) and North (N) coordinates of the reference point was also set to be sufficiently high to guarantee that E coordinates be bigger than N coordinates over the entire Swiss territory.